Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Capital City

-The capital of Arunachal Pradesh is Itanagar, a peaceful town surrounded by scenic hills and vibrant tribal culture.
+The capital of Arunachal Pradesh is Itanagar, a peaceful city surrounded by hills and tribal culture.

 Major Rivers

-One of the most beautiful discoveries in Arunachal Pradesh is its extraordinary tribal diversity.
-More than 26 major tribes and over 100 sub-tribes coexist here, each preserving its own heritage and traditions.
+Arunachal Pradesh is famous for its extraordinary tribal diversity.
+The state has more than 26 major tribes and over 100 sub-tribes, each with its own language, customs, traditions, and festivals.

 Major Tribes